mlwalker123/CSP_survival_model/README.md

 # CSP_survival_model
-Deep learning survival model  based on cGAS-STING-centric pathways
+Deep learning survival model for hepatocellular carcinoma patients based on cGAS-STING-centric pathways
 ## Step 1: Configure  the  working  environment.
         We recommend the use of conda for managing Python version and Python module versions. python 3.8.1